Electoral fraud and violence during the June 2015 Turkish general election: Use of state funds

 The use of state funds for financing their campaigns is an issue that the AKP has continuously been accused of in the preceding local and presidential elections.
 In preparation for the general election, AKP founder and former leader Recep Tayyip Erdoğan held rallies in numerous provinces and criticised the opposition.
 Despite being constitutionally neutral as the President of Turkey, Erdoğan has been accused of implicitly supporting the AKP's election campaign.
 During a rally in Batman, Erdoğan replied to questions about how his rallies were financed, saying "I'm holding rallies with state money.
 This is my natural right."
 The admission that Erdoğan was using state finances to fund AKP-leaning rallies was proven to be heavily controversial, with the HDP complaining to the Supreme Electoral Commission, though their complaint was rejected soon after.

 On 9 May, an AKP campaign van was spotted with a black license plate, with a black license plate in Turkey meaning that the vehicle is an official vehicle of the state.
 The use of official state vehicles for campaigning is forbidden under Turkish law.
-On the same day, an AKP campaign poster was spotted in an İstanbul bus garage being accompanied by the logo of the İstanbul Metropolitan Municipality, which was again accused of being a violation of electoral law.
-On 17 May, it emerged that a sudden shortage of İETT public busses in İstanbul was a result of many being taken out of service to provide a shuttle between different towns and the AKP's electoral rally in the Maltepe district.
+On the same day, an AKP campaign poster was spotted in an Istanbul bus garage being accompanied by the logo of the Istanbul Metropolitan Municipality, which was again accused of being a violation of electoral law.
+On 17 May, it emerged that a sudden shortage of İETT public busses in Istanbul was a result of many being taken out of service to provide a shuttle between different towns and the AKP's electoral rally in the Maltepe district.

 On 11 May, the Governor of Denizli Province, Şükrü Kocatepe, was caught demanding minibuses and other vehicles from various institutions in Denizli in preparation for the AKP's electoral rally.
 While governors are appointed by the government, they legally must remain politically neutral.
 The fact that they are appointed by the government mean that it is very simple to appoint a partisan governor however.
 The actions of the Governor were strongly condemned by CHP MPs Muharrem İnce and Adnan Keskin.